akuznetsova/spf-2024/w7/Mar-13-recap.md

 ### Questions
 Questions we considered in class included why we would use the nonideal MHD effects at all, for which we learned there is a scaling dependency.
 A question I had was whether the Elsasser number compares to a dynamical timescale.
 I was also curious as to what (if any) other effects can be included in the nonideal MHD scenarios.

+### Related Resources

+[https://www.maths.dur.ac.uk/users/anthony.yeates/yeates-mhd2021.pdf] A lecture by professor Anthony Yeates from Durham University on MHD.
+[Manuel Ramirez]

+[https://www.mpe.mpg.de/7283848/mhd#:~:text=The%20relative%20strengths%20of%20non,diffusivity%20and%20promotes%20disk%20formation.]
+A paper that highights whether a disk forms based on its MHD effects.
+[Manuel Ramirez]